kedehub/knowledge_discovery_game/README.md

 ## Learning outcomes

 - People feel happy when the knowledge needed to e discovered is minimised.
-- A team is most productive then the average Knowledge Discovery Efficiency (KEDE) is maximised.
+- A team is most productive when the average Knowledge Discovery Efficiency (KEDE) is maximised.
 - It is possible to measure if people felt happy and were productive.

 ## License